RajatSW/RajatSW/README.md

 - ### 📬 Hire Me!

 I'm currently looking for **remote web dev internships** and freelance gigs.
-If you like my work and need a hardworking dev, let's chat!<br>
+If you like my work and need a hardworking dev, let's chat!
 📫 How to reach me **rajatwaldia18@gmail.com**

 <h3 align="left">Connect with me:</h3>